 Pour all of the ingredients except the dark rum into a shaker filled with ice cubes.
 Shake well, then strain into an old-fashioned glass (or Tiki mug if you have it) half filled with ice.
 Top with more chipped ice, then add the dark rum.
 Garnish with a cherry, lime, and a drink umbrella.

 As much as I love Vegas, my favorite parts of this film are definitely the Hawaii scenes.
 Watching Nicholas Cage shout Kapa’aa into a pay phone just makes my year.
 And let’s not forget the South Pacific sing-along with Peter Boyle’s island chief.
 As a child I often wondered how the parakeet brandy they drink was made- crushed feathers?
 Beaks?
-Even knowing the actual alcohol mix now, it’s still not much more appetizing.
-So I would say, stick with the Mai Tai, and never forget- if you’re about to jump out of an airplane dressed as Elvis, it’s yellow, then red.
+To be on the safe side, stick with the Mai Tai, and never forget- if you’re about to jump out of an airplane dressed as Elvis, it’s yellow, then red.
 Kabluna, and Cheers!